 How you'll spend your time

-Typically, each taught unit runs for twelve weeks and has the equivalent of four hours of teaching per week.
+Typically, each taught module runs for twelve weeks and has the equivalent of four hours of teaching per week.

 How you're assessed